FeTS-AI/Challenge/Task_1/README.md

 # FeTS 2021 Challenge Task 1
 Task 1 (**"Federated Training"**) aims at effective weight aggregation methods for the creation of a consensus model given a pre-defined segmentation algorithm for training, while also (optionally) accounting for network outages.

+Please ask any additional questions in our discussion pages on our github site and we will try to update this README.md as we identify confusions/gaps in our explanations and instructions.

 ## Getting started

 ### System requirements